Notes to Teenagers with Bleeding Disorders

 Since you have a bleeding disorder, you do have concerns not faced by everyone.
 It may be helpful to meet other young people your age who also have bleeding disorders.
 A great place to do this is at bleeding disorder summer camp.
 Teens who have the same experiences you have can suggest ways to handle common problems.
 If you share your feelings and worries with people who care, you may find that others have felt the same way.
 You will feel better yourself.
 If you ever feel that your troubles are just too much for you, talk to your doctor, nurse, or social worker.

 When you feel down about yourself, look for ways to boost your self-confidence.
-Starting an exercise program to keep your body in good shape is one way.
+Starting an exercise program to keep your body healthy is one way.
 The physical therapist at the HTC can help you plan a program that is right for you.

 Another way to feel better about yourself is to work on an interesting hobby or skill.
 Every person has special talents.
 Maybe yours is a creative skill such as writing or drawing.
 If you make an effort to improve yourself or grow in some way, you will become more satisfied with yourself.
 This is a good time to begin planning for your future career.
 Planning for a future job can help you find out your interests and abilities.
 You can learn what skills are needed in the jobs you would like to do.

-Sometimes, young people with bleeding disorders are so eager to be just like everyone else they begin "denying" that they have a bleeding disorder.
+Sometimes, young people with bleeding disorders are so eager to be just like everyone else they begin denying that they have a bleeding disorder.
 They ignore the signs of bleeding as long as they can and delay taking medication.
-They may do dangerous things and take foolish, unnecessary chances.
+They may do dangerous things and take unnecessary chances.
 They may not realize that they are doing this to prove to themselves and to others that they are no different from anyone else.
+This risky behavior can be detrimental to the future.